measurement-kit/measurement-kit/include/measurement_kit/README.md

 indicates the operation that the task just completed.

 - `"status.queued"`: Indicates that the task has been accepted.
-In case there are already running tasks, as mentioned above, the task will wait in a queue until previously running tasks have terminated.
+In case there are already running tasks, as mentioned above, they will be prevented from running concurrently.
 The JSON is like:

 ```JSON
 {